bra1nDump/ai-task-vscode/docs/idea.md

 - Create copies of the repo and try different approaches and then try to compile
 - Context - see what continue did. @google @url @< some actual symbol from code > are good starts

+# Cases when its useful
+Add export to all constants in a file

 # Vscode + langchain github seach
 All of these use a webview